Pioneering Moses Lake flight uses hydrogen to power regional airplane

 Plug plans to begin producing green hydrogen in 2023 and projects 500 tons per day across the United States by 2025.
 It has broken ground on new plants in New York and Georgia, and has announced others in Texas, California, Louisiana and Port of Antwerp-Bruges in the Netherlands.

-However, the fragility of pioneering new ventures is reflected in Plug’s annual report filed Wednesday, which shows large net losses for the last three years, including almost $750,000 last year.
+However, the fragility of pioneering new ventures is reflected in Plug’s annual report filed Wednesday, which shows large net losses for the last three years, including almost $750 million last year.

 Deloitte & Touche, the accounting firm that audited Plug’s financial statements in the annual report, issued “an adverse opinion on the effectiveness of the company’s internal control over financial reporting.”

-Note: Correction: An earlier version of this story misstated Plug Power’s 2022 losses.